-The primary adverse effects (AEs) reported for siltuximab have been related to rash.
-Additional AEs, such as serious bacterial infections, have been reported only in the context of long-term dosing of siltuximab once every 3 weeks.
+The primary adverse effects reported for siltuximab have been related to rash.
+Additional adverse effects (e.g., serious bacterial infections) have been reported only with long-term dosing of siltuximab once every 3 weeks.

 There are insufficient data to determine whether there is a drug-associated risk for major birth defects or miscarriage.
 Monoclonal antibodies are transported across the placenta as pregnancy progresses (with greatest transfer during the third trimester) and may affect immune responses in utero in the exposed fetus.